pcorey/pcorey.github.io/notes/the-short-case-for-elixir.markdown

 - It's a new language and ecosystem to learn.

-- It’s different than Apogee’s and JACE’s stack.
+- It’s different than our other stacks.
 There’s value in consistency.

 - The backend language would (potentially) be different than the frontend language.